 Besides the canned tomato base of this tomato soup, I added a couple of fresh tomatoes.
 Though not completely necessary, I removed the skin on them to make them a little more visually pleasant.
 Peeling tomatoes is easy and literally takes minutes.
-You can totally do it while the soup is simmering away:
+You can totally do it while the soup is simmering!
+To peel tomatoes:

 - Using a knife, make an “X” in the bottom of the tomato.

 - Gently place the tomatoes into a pot of boiling water for a minute.